apache/kvrocks-website/docs/supported-commands.md

 The response of `DBSIZE` and keyspace section of `INFO` is updated asynchronously after executing `DBSIZE SCAN` command.

-In Kvrocks the `SELECT` command is just a placeholder and does not switch between dbs.
+Before 2.15.0, Kvrocks only allowed using [the namespace feature](https://kvrocks.apache.org/docs/namespace) to isolate your data.
+That said, the `SELECT` command is just a placeholder and does not switch between databases.
+And now, the Redis database mechanism is supported, and you can enable it by setting the `redis-database` to the database number you expect in the configuration file.

-Use [the namespace feature](https://kvrocks.apache.org/docs/namespace) instead if multiple dbs are needed.
+To be noticed, we don't allow using the namespace feature and the Redis database at the same time.

 :::